MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 NPS servers.
 You use these groups to restrict certificate requests to their members.

+>[!NOTE]
->   [!Note] We recommend VPN servers that reside in the DMA/Perimeter not be
->   domain-joined.
-However, if you prefer to have the VPN servers domain-joined
->   for better manageability (Group Policies, Backup/Monitoring agent, no local
->   users to manage, and so on), then add an AD group to the VPN server
+>We recommend VPN servers that reside in the DMA/Perimeter not be domain-joined.
+However, if you prefer to have the VPN servers domain-joined for better manageability (Group Policies, Backup/Monitoring agent, no local users to manage, and so on), then add an AD group to the VPN server certificate template.
->   certificate template.

 **To configure the VPN Users group**